WestinSherman/ReactUdemyRerun/README.md

     S_61(609), A component can only return a single element but the element can have many child elements.
     S_61(610), if you don't want any actual markup rendered for the partent element, you can just put <> </> as the parent element and JSX will be happy.
     S_61(611), you can put javascript inside of an hyper text markup language(HTML) if you wrap it in curly brackets({}).
+    S_61(612), got to learn how to create a 6 sided die roller.
+I used ChatGPT to understand the Math.random function stuff.